kosi-libs/Kodein/README.md

 }
 ```

-Note that `appKodein` is used without parenthesis to delegate lazy properties but with parenthesis to access the kodein instance.
+Note that `appKodein` is used without parenthesis to delegate lazy properties but with parenthesis to access the Kodein instance.
-That's because you cannot access the Application object and therefore the kodein instance while the activity is not initialized by Android.
+That's because you cannot access the Application object and therefore the Kodein instance while the activity is not initialized by Android.

-This method is really easy but it is not really optimized because the kodein instance will be re-fetched every time you use `appKodein` (each time inducing a cast from `Application` to `KodeinApplication`).
+This method is really easy but it is not really optimized because the Kodein instance will be re-fetched every time you use `appKodein` (each time inducing a cast from `Application` to `KodeinApplication`).
-However, this method is very easy and readable, I recommend you use it if you have only a few dependencies to inject.
+However, this method is very easy and readable.
+I recommend it if you have only a few dependencies to inject.

 #### Using lazyKodeinFromApp

 This is a more optimized way of injecting dependencies.
-It works the exact same way as the previous method, except that the kodein instance will be fetched only once.
+It works the exact same way as the previous method, except that the Kodein instance will be fetched only once.

 ```kotlin
 class MyActivity : Activity() {